-As a reciprocatory gesture, he sent the Persian game Nard to India.
+As a reciprocatory gesture, King Cosroe sent the Persian game Nard to India.

 One of the distinct features that the modern game chess has with Persia is the final move in the game of chess, ‘Checkmate’, which comes from the Persian word, “shah Mat”, meaning ‘the king is dead’.

 Another interesting reference to Chess can be taken from South India, in Kancheepuram.
 About 800 years ago, there lived a philosopher, poet par excellence called Swami Vedanta Desika.
-He composed a poem of 64 aksharas (letters), which was meant to be laid one each on each square of the chess board.
+He composed two verses with each verse consisting of 32 Aksharas.

 That the poet Swami Vedantha Desika had used the chess board as a frame for his poem and the unique L shaped movement of the horse as per the rules of present day chess game, clearly tells us that the chess board and the rules of the movement of the horse had been a common knowledge in this land even 800 years ago.